Section 5119.27 | Confidentiality of records pertaining to identity, diagnosis or treatment.

 (F) In accordance with 42 C.F.R.
 2.66, upon the request of a prosecuting attorney or the director of mental health and addiction services, a court of competent jurisdiction may order the disclosure of records or information referred to in division (B) of this section if the court has reason to believe that a federally assisted program for the treatment of substance use disorders is being operated or used in a manner contrary to law.
 The use of any information or record so disclosed shall be limited to the prosecution of persons who are or may be charged with any offense related to the illegal operation or use of the program, or to the decision to withdraw the authority of a the program to continue operation.
 For purposes of this division the court shall do all of the following:

 (1) Limit disclosure to those parts of the person's record considered essential to fulfill the objective for which the order was granted;

 (2) Require, where appropriate, that all information be disclosed in chambers;

-(3) Include any other appropriate measures to keep disclosure to a minimum, consistent with the protection of the persons seeking or receiving services, the physician-patient relationship, and the administration of the drug treatment and rehabilitation program.
+(3) Include any other appropriate measures to keep disclosure to a minimum, consistent with the protection of the persons seeking or receiving services, the provider-client relationship, and the administration of the program.